openharmony/docs/en/application-dev/reference/apis/js-apis-application-configurationConstant.md

-# ConfigurationConstant
+# @ohos.application.ConfigurationConstant

 The **ConfigurationConstant** module provides the enumerated values of the environment configuration information.

 > **NOTE**
 >
 > The APIs of this module are supported since API version 8 and deprecated since API version 9.
-You are advised to use [@ohos.application.ConfigurationConstant](js-apis-app-ability-configurationConstant.md) instead.
+You are advised to use [@ohos.app.ability.ConfigurationConstant](js-apis-app-ability-configurationConstant.md) instead.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import